GKStretton/milkelangelo/README.md

 # Dark

 Dark is the supporting system monorepo for [A Study of Light](https://www.youtube.com/@StudyOfLight).
 Also see [Light](https://github.com/GKStretton/Light).
-This is in a very early alpha pre-release.
+This is in a very early alpha.
 Scope includes:

 - [x] Serial-MQTT bridge supporting an event driven architecture
 - [x] RTSP streaming for multiple consumers of webcam feeds